lumusitech/frontend-next-basics-mini-dashboard-app/README.md

   }
   ```

-- Use within a client side component like in this project, we use it within `src/shopping-cart/components/CartCounter.tsx`
+- After setting up Redux as shown above, you can use it in client-side components like `src/shopping-cart/components/CartCounter.tsx`.

   ```typescript
   'use client';